Ketosis in Cattle (Hyperketonemia)

 Bovine ketosis is a condition that commonly affects dairy cows, especially during the first few weeks after calving.
 The good news is that quick treatment with energy supplements, vitamin injections, and IV glucose can help cows recover.

 But prevention is even better than treatment.
-To keep your cows healthy, make sure they’re getting a good, energy-rich diet and try to feed them around the same time every day.
+To keep your cows healthy, make sure they are getting a good energy-rich diet.
+Feed them around the same time every day.
 You can give supplements when it seems necessary.
-Watch cows that have had issues before, they tend to get sick again more easily.
+Watch cows that have had issues before; they tend to get sick again more easily.
 Just paying attention to these small things can help keep ketosis away and milk production steady.

 Frequent Ask Question